Field Dressing Techniques

 - Any trophy animal that you intend to have mounted must not be slit up the neck.
 Stop your cut well behind the front legs to avoid ruining the cape.

-- As you work on the animal, avoid cutting or puncturing the internal organs, especially the intestines, stomach, and bladder, which can unleash fluids that require additional cleanup and may taint the meat.
+- As you work on the animal, avoid cutting or puncturing the internal organs, especially the intestines, stomach, and bladder.
+They can unleash fluids that require additional cleanup and may taint the meat.

 - When working inside the animal, be aware that your broadhead (or someone else’s) may still be inside the animal.